Audiobook Narrator - Director - VO

 All audiobook narrator, audiobook director, and voiceover engagements fall under union jurisdiction, SAG AFTRA.

-Feel free to ask for me by name at your favorite publishing house or production company.
+If you are an Independent Author, please free to ask for me by name at your favorite publishing house, and production company, or email me directly with inquiries at firstname.lastname@example.org.

 The Sex Lives of African Women